Czech Mushroom Soup (Kulajda)

 Instructions

-2. Sprinkle 2-3 tablespoons of all-purpose flour over the butter, depending on how thick you want your soup to be.
+• Sprinkle 2-3 tablespoons of all-purpose flour over the butter, to make a rough.
 Keep stirring and sautéing until it starts to smell nutty and the mixture lightly browns.

-3. Pour in boiling broth (or water) into the hot roux and whisk everything together.
+• Pour hot broth into the roux and whisk everything together.

-4. Add sliced potatoes, cleaned mushrooms, a bay leaf, and allspice to the mixture.
+• Add sliced potatoes, sauteed mushrooms, a bay leaf, and allspice to the hot broth & rough mixture.

-7. Remove the bay leaf and allspice.
+• Remove the bay leaf and allspice.
 Pour in heavy whipping cream.
-Season with salt and pepper, add dill, and balance the flavor with sugar and vinegar.
+Season with salt and pepper, add chopped fresh dill, and balance the flavor with sugar and vinegar.
 The ratio of sugar to vinegar is true alchemy; I use about 2 tablespoons of vinegar and 2 tablespoons of sugar, but it really depends on your taste, so start with less and adjust as needed.

 Notes